Eisoptrophobia: The Fear of Mirrors

 Conclusion

 Eisoptrophobia isn’t something to feel embarrassed about.
-With or without the cure, you can find a way to cope with your fears.
-However, you must stay determined to cope with it, to see a day of being scared of looking in the mirror.
-With timely effort, it will get better.
+You can find a way to cope with your fears.
+Stay determined that one day you’ll no longer be scared of looking in the mirror.
+With time and effort, you’ll get there.